axseem/learway/README.md

 # App

-After buiding the project (or downloading prebuilt), you will get a sigle binary.
+After building the project (or downloading prebuilt), you will get a single binary.
 By itself it is a CLI app which allows you to manage how learway service will be served.

 For now there are three commands available